luberda-molinet/FFImageLoading/README.md

   switch (scrollArgs.ScrollState)
   {
     case ScrollState.Fling:
-      ImageWorker.SetPauseWork(true); // all image loading requests will be silently canceled break;
+      ImageService.SetPauseWork(true); // all image loading requests will be silently canceled break;
     case ScrollState.Idle:
-      ImageWorker.SetPauseWork(false); // loading requests are allowed again
+      ImageService.SetPauseWork(false); // loading requests are allowed again

       // Here you should have your custom method that forces redrawing visible list items _myListView.ForcePdfThumbnailsRedraw();